Nordsoft91/godot-composition/README.md

 	print("Component removed: ", component)
 ```

-Warning: you shoud NOT inherit your nodes from ComponentOwner class.
+Warning: you shoud NOT inherit nodes from ComponentOwner class.

 ## Contributing